 nslookup is a command-line administrative tool for testing and troubleshooting DNS servers (Domain Name Server).
 It is used to query specific DNS resource records (RR) as well.
-Most operating systems comes with built-in nslookup feature.
+Most operating systems come with a built-in nslookup feature.

-You might also be interested in following article :
+You might also be interested in the following article :

 1. Find out “A” record (IP address) of Domain